 My Testimony

 I surrendered my life to God on January 8th, 2024 while alone in my room.
-I was 7 years deep into an opioid and amphetamine addiction.
-Fortunately enough, I managed to keep a job all that time, but everything else in my life deteriorated.
+Up to this point, I was 7 years deep into an opioid and amphetamine addiction.
+I managed to keep a job all that time, but everything else in my life deteriorated.
 I had no friends left because I isolated myself from everyone.
 I didn't want anyone around long enough to see behind the curtains - to see just how badly addicted, lost and detached I was from the world around me.
-I spent all my evenings and weekends alone.
-I spent $50 every other day on drugs, maybe $30 a week on groceries.
-I felt like a shell of a human.
-As my addiction got worse, I started going to darker places mentally.
-I was drawn toward everything dark, evil, lustful and blasphemous in nature.
-I loved all of it.
+How miserable, pessimistic and introverted I had become.
+I had anxiety being around moderate to large groups of people and would overthink every and any word I’d say in the most mundane interactions.

 January 8th was a normal day - I had no intentions of quitting my addictions, and even took drugs that morning.
 However around 3pm, I saw something on TikTok which shook me to my core.
 The week leading up to this, there was a celebrity (who was known for making lots of demonic content) that had been making videos claiming that he gave his life to Jesus and he was "a new man", that he was "forgiven."
+I went to the comments of the video, expecting to see Christians condemning and rejecting him.
+But I saw the opposite - the Christians in the comments were loving, kind and welcomed this man into God’s family.

-I remember thinking,
+I remember thinking to myself,

 if this guy can be forgiven and saved by God, maybe there's a chance for me.”